jennego/cowichan-dressage-site/README.md

 2. Create variable for displaying child/adult waivers - need to do membership page
 3. Make sure all variable in the cms is reflected in the entry page
 4. Have all forms send + validate + have initial values / show contacts/cost/event on success page
-5. Crate dynamic initial values and validation - initial values for tests done
+5. Crate dynamic initial values and validation - need to plug it in and add phone inputs
 6. Have fallbacks for all non-required cms content
 7. Styling stuff (menu, footer, is full badge, buttons on top of forms, send button etc)